Transcript of the Hearing for Preliminary Injunction

 Kassabian: The amended complaint?

 Judge: The amended complaint was filed three hours late.
-So here's the part I just want to make sure that that you understand.
-I tend to be a stickler for the rules, so that's your freebie this time.
+So here's the part I just want to make sure that that you understand: I tend to be a stickler for the rules, so that's your freebie this time.
 Things filed late, things that don't comport with the rules.
 I won't accept them.
 And you'll start to see things stricken from the record.

 Kassabian: Your Honor, may I just really quick.
 The deadline for the amended complaint was actually November 20th.
 It's three weeks.
 The deadline to oppose the motion to dismiss and the motion to strike was November 13th.
 But since we opted to amend rather than respond substantively with an opposition brief, that created two separate deadlines.
-And I can, there is a Ninth Circuit case we checked, your Honor, confirming that that is timely because the filing of the amended complaint moots the motions and the amended complaint.
+And I can, there is a Ninth Circuit case we checked, Your Honor, confirming that that is timely because the filing of the amended complaint moots the motions and the amended complaint.
 We had 21 days under Rule 15 to amend as of right.
 So I can get you that citation.
-Maybe one of my team members can grab it for us before we walk out of here.
-But, your Honor, we did, you know, as a conservative matter, we wanted to file it that same day, but we did technically have an extra week.

 Judge: No one needs to rush to get it now.
 But if you could, with whatever comes up, put it as a footnote to your.
 No, no, don't put it as a footnote to the proposed order.
 That just makes a mess on the docket.